pryv/dev-site/source/customer-resources/system-streams.md

 ## Modification

-Unicity and index properties won't work properly if added after the launch of the platform.
+Unicity and index properties won't affect existing data if added after the launch of the platform.
 As the values recorded previously will not be synchronized in the register database.

-Preferably these values should be modified with care, because fields like isUnique or isIndexed are not be updated after settings a update.
+Preferably these values should be modified with care, because fields like isUnique or isIndexed are not be updated accross the platform following a configuration change.
 They will be set for new user accounts, or through [event updates](/reference/#update-events) for existing ones.
 If you remove system streams that have events, these events will become unreachable.

 ## Platform settings